Gorkha regiments (India): Affiliations

-Gorkha hat
+Gorkha headgear

 Illustration of the Gorkha Hat, commonly used as a banner by Gorkha Regiments.

-The Gorkha hat is wide brimmed and comprises two layers of material.
+The Gorkha hat is a wide brimmed slouch hat composed of two layers of material.
 It is made of felt and is worn tilted.
 It was originally adopted prior to World War I for wear with the khaki drill service uniform of the time.

-The round "pill-box" cap worn with the traditional rifle-green dress uniform of Gorkha regiments was retained after 1947 for off-duty use.
+The round "pille-box" cap worn with the traditional rifle-green dress uniform of Gorkha regiments was retained after 1947 for off-duty use.

 In popular culture

 A platoon of the 1/11 Gorkha Rifles, led by Lt.
 Manoj Kumar Pandey and commanded by Col. Lalit Rai has been depicted in the 2003 Bollywood movie LOC: Kargil.
 Sudesh Berry portrays Col. Lalit Rai, while Ajay Devgn plays Lt.
 Manoj Kumar Pandey.
-Field Marshall S.H.F.J Manekshaw of 8th Gorkha Rifles was also played by Vicky Kaushal in his biopic titled Sam Bahadur released in 2023.
+Field Marshal S.H.F.J Manekshaw of 8th Gorkha Rifles was also played by Vicky Kaushal in his biopic titled Sam Bahadur released in 2023.